ibbles/LearningUnrealEngine/Niagara emitters.md

 - Event Handlers: When the source event is triggered.
 - Render: Every frame.

+Spawn vs Update.
+First frame versus all subsequent frames.
+(
+_No Update on first frame?
+)

 Parameters on the modules bubble up and can be modified on the emitter.
 The module stacks of the emitters can be modified by the system.